harpokrat-company/client-python3/README.md

 The command line interface of Harpokrat allows you to manage your HPK passwords directly in your terminal.

+## Prerequisites
+You will need to have the HCL library installed on your computer.
+If not, you can find a link to it at #TODO Add link#

 ## Installation
 The `requirements.txt` contains all the necessary packages to the proper functioning of cli.